cucumber/docs/content/cucumber/mocking-and-stubbing-with-cucumber.md

 title: Mocking and Stubbing with Cucumber
 ---

-> TODO: Generalize and update

-Mocking is usually discouraged when using Cucumber.
-You **can** set up mocks with expectations in your [Step Definitions](/cucumber/step-definitions/), but ideally you would exercise as much of your stack as possible.
+Mocking is usually discouraged when using Cucumber; ideally you would exercise as much of your stack as possible.
+There are cases when using mocking can come in handy.
+For example, if your system depends on a third party.
 If you have a dependency on an external system, we recommend using [stubs instead of mocks](http://martinfowler.com/articles/mocksArentStubs.html).
+You **can** set up mocks with expectations in your [Step Definitions](/cucumber/step-definitions/).

+## Ruby

-## RSpec 2.x
+### RSpec 2.x

 Starting with Cucumber 0.8.4, you can use all of RSpec's supported mocking frameworks (RSpec, Mocha, RR, Flexmock).
 Just `require 'cucumber/rspec/doubles'` ([Test-Double](http://www.martinfowler.com/bliki/TestDouble.html) is a more generic term than mocks and stubs).